tntrung/sdm_face_alignment/README.md

    >> do_testing();

-Note that in the program, we provide the simple training models in folder:
+Note: in the program, we provide the simple training models in folder:
 "./model" that trained only on 10 images.
 You should re-train on the whole dataset.
 The program does not optimize the memory during training, the memory program may happens if you train on too much data.